Godzilla vs. Destoroyah: Music

+The Japanese heavy metal band Destroya derived its name from the character Destoroyah.

+Release

 Box office

 The film opened at number one at the Japanese box office and went on to sell approximately 4 million tickets in Japan for a gross of total of ¥3.5 billion ($34.5 million).
 It earned ¥2 billion in distribution income (around $18 million).
-It was the number one domestic film at the box office in Japan by distribution income for 1996 and Fourth Place overall behind Twister, SE7EN and Mission: Impossible.
+It was the number one domestic film at the box office in Japan by distribution income for 1996 and fourth place overall behind Twister, Se7en and Mission: Impossible.